Behaviour Policy

 As a school community we prescribe to the Team Teach behaviour management approach and use a CALM approach:

-Communicate, use visuals, minimal speech and keep voices low in tone and pace.
+Communicate, use visuals, minimal speech and keep voices low in tone and pace;

-Assess, be aware of triggers, environmental hazards, life events, feelings and adjust expectations.
+Assess, be aware of triggers, environmental hazards, life events, feelings and adjust expectations;

 Make it safe.
-Get support and change the face.
+Get support and change the face;

-Use of Time Out
+Use of Time Out.

 Delivery of Behaviour Management

-As far as practically possible all staff coming into contact with children will be versed in the specific PPP.
+As far as practically possible all staff coming into contact with pupils will be versed in the specific PPP.
 Clear plans that are communicated throughout the school community will ensure that all staff are aware of the most effective de-escalation techniques, along with the particular triggers that may provoke a reaction.

 Rewards and Sanctions